Shcherbaa/CyberSecurity/README.md

-# CyberSecurity
-This repository contains my hands-on cybersecurity learning journey, including labs, notes, and practical exercises focused on real-world scenarios.
-I am actively developing skills in: - Network security - Threat detection - Security analysis
+# 📋 Reports, Audits, Summaries & Worksheets
+This branch contains formal documentation produced during my cybersecurity training — including risk assessments, security audits, course worksheets and written summaries.

+Each document follows professional formatting standards and is written to be accessible to both technical and non-technical audiences.